WHO WE ARE

 As a facilitator on staff, Ben spends his time in the cracks and on the boundaries of Emmaus Way's community life.
 He moves freely within those formative spaces as an all-purpose connector and curator: minding logistics, engaging local artists, fostering staff collaboration, and generating community conversations that intersect faith, culture, and politics.
 Working alongside staff and lay leadership, he seeks to guide the diverse expressions of Emmaus Way towards the fullness of what our community might become.

 Ben splits his time between Emmaus Way and work as Executive Director of Religious Coalition for a Nonviolent Durham.
-He lives in Durham's Southside neighborhood with his wife Amanda, their imminently expected daughter, and a cat named Neko.
+He lives in Durham's Southside neighborhood with his wife Amanda, their newborn daughter Rowan, and a cat named Neko.

 MARK WILLIAMS, LEAD ARTIST